Black-capped Chickadee - Poecile atricapillus

 Habitat

 The black-capped chickadee lives in mixed deciduous and coniferous forests.
-In winter it can be found in residential areas with trees.
+In winter it is found in residential areas with trees.

 Diet